e-Sharp/cpp_primitive_recursive_functions/README.md

 **Giving up the syntax:** Functions would return lambdas instead of values.
 But lambda types are implementation defined and vary from one lambda to another.
 Therefore any crafted function would need to become variadic.
-This is the most reasonable way in my opinion but syntax is too important for educational purposes to be discarded and I didn't have the courage to look into macros.
+Alas syntax is too important for educational purposes to be discarded and I didn't have the courage to look into macros.

 **Giving up compile-time evaluation:** Functions would return `std::function<nat()>` instead of values.
-This is the most straightforward way.
+This is the most straightforward way and probably the most reasonnable one as compile-time is more of a whim of mine.

+### Older standards compatibility

+*C++17* compatibility should be easily achievable.

+Is *C++14* compatibility straightforward enough ?

+### Single header library

+This more of a CI task.
+Having a single header generated would facilitate integration.

 # Origin